top of page

 WHAT ARE THE HOURS OF OPERATION?

-Once Shaganappi is open for the winter, all gates to the Shaganappi Point golf course are open 24/7.
+Once Shaganappi is open for the winter, all gates to the Shaganappi Point golf course that are typically open for the winter are open 24/7.

 WHERE CAN WE FIND RENTALS?